Mission & History

 More than 100 years ago, a lively city turned out to be the best place to build character.

-TCU’s mission is to educate individuals to think and act as ethical leaders and responsible citizens in the global community.
-This ideal is the continuation of a quest that began in 1869, when brothers Addison and Randolph Clark dreamed of creating a college where men and women could acquire a classical education and develop character.
+TCU’s story began in 1869 when brothers Addison and Randolph Clark dreamed of creating a college where men and women could acquire a classical education and develop character.

 The Clarks were both Fort Worth-based minister-teachers.
 To distance their endeavor from the distractions of “Hell’s Half Acre”—where the cattle industry and the pending new railroad had stirred a boisterous culture—the brothers headed for the open prairie of nearby Thorp Spring.
 With just 13 students, they opened the doors of AddRan Male and Female College, one of the first co-ed institutions west of the Mississippi.